Stacie Orrico: 2005–2007: Beautiful Awakening

+She was dropped by her label ForeFront Records in 2005 after seven years.
 After her break, she decided to work on her new album, called Beautiful Awakening, which was set to be released worldwide on August 29, 2006; however, for reasons unknown, the release of the album was postponed in the US.
 In an interview, she said that the album was one of the best albums she has worked on and was a personal album; the songs are about her life and more.
 Though almost all of the songs from the new album leaked onto the internet, Beautiful Awakening was still released in Japan, the UK, and other countries.
 The album features production from Dallas Austin, Dwayne Bastiany, KayGee, and The Underdogs, and writing duties are performed by notable songwriters like She'kspere, Track & Field, Anthony Dent, Nate Butler and newcomer Novel and Orrico herself.
 The album sold 100,000 copies in Japan.

 The first single, "I'm Not Missing You", went for radio adds on June 20, 2006, but due to little promotion was re-released in October.
 The song peaked at No. 19 on the Bubbling Under Hot 100 Singles chart.
 The second single from the album, "So Simple", was released in Asia in October 2006 and was released in Europe on January 27, 2007.
 The album release in the US and Canada was canceled and Orrico has no sign of an official US release.
 "Beautiful Awakening" is available to purchase on iTunes.

 In 2007, the belated release of Beautiful Awakening was postponed once again.
 In March, Orrico announced that Virgin Records was merging with Capitol Records and she had left them and would not be releasing the album with that label.
 Her record company terminated her contract and her tour dates were canceled.
 On her Myspace it was announced that she would spend time in Africa.